gdestuynder/audisp-json/README.rst

     destination d_logserver { udp("<SYSLOG_SERVER_IP_HERE>" port(514)); };
     log{ source(s_syslog); filter(f_auditd); destination(d_logserver); };
     # If you want to "not log" auditd messages, negate the same filter to your other log items

 Message handling
 ----------------

 Syscalls are interpreted by audisp-json and transformed into a MozDef JSON message.
 This means, for example, all execve() and related calls will be aggregated into a message of type EXECVE.

+.. note: MozDef messages are not sent to syslog.
+They're sent to MozDef directly.

 Supported messages are listed in the document messages_format.rst